 - At the start of the lesson: Give students a quick quiz to gauge understanding of the topic, then group each student by their level of understanding.

-- During the lesson: Present each group with stimulating activities (discussions, collaborations, problem solving) in order to consolidate understanding.
+- During the lesson: Present each group with stimulating activities (discussions, collaborations, problem-solving) to consolidate understanding.

 Want to read more? 💡 Check out this great introduction to flipped learning by Lesley University